NSAPH-Data-Platform/nsaph-core-platform/doc/Datamodels.md

-# Data Modelling fro NSAPH Data Platform
+# Data Modelling for NSAPH Data Platform
 **How data models are defined and handled**

 ## Introduction